-Biofuels not only help a struggling economy by providing jobs but also helps in reducing greenhouse gases up to much extent by emitting less pollution.
+Now, biofuels not only help a struggling economy by providing jobs but also helps reduce greenhouse gases to much extent by emitting less pollution.

 We should increase our development of alternative fuels, taking advantage of renewable resources, like using corn and sugar to produce ethanol or soybeans to produce biodiesel.